mezera/mrQ/README.md

 # mrQ manual (version 2) #
-mrQ is a software package designed to calculate MR parameters (T1 and PD) using spoiled gradient echo scans (SPGR, FLASH). mrQ enables the evaluation of macromolecular tissue volume (MTV) and the apparent volume of the interacting water protons (VIP) as well as the water-surface interaction rate (SIR).
+mrQ is a software package designed to calculate MR parameters (T1 and PD) using spoiled gradient echo scans (SPGR, FLASH).
+Using T1 and PD maps mrQ enables the evaluation of macromolecular tissue volume (MTV) and the apparent volume of the interacting water protons (VIP) as well as the water-surface interaction rate (SIR).

 The software and the tissue parameters are described in the following article:

 >Mezer A, Yeatman JD, Stikov N, Kay KN, Cho NJ, Dougherty RF, Perry LM, Parvizi J, Hua LH, Butts-Pauly K and Wandell BA.
 Quantifying the local tissue volume and composition in individual brains with magnetic resonance imaging.
 Nature Medicine **19**, 1667-1672 (2013). http://www.nature.com/nm/journal/v19/n12/full/nm.3390.html?WT.ec_id=NM-201312

-and the following patent application:
+and the following patent:

->Improved methods for detecting abnormalities in soft tissue using magnetic resonance imaging (MRI), USSN 61/437,587
+>Methods for detecting abnormalities and degenerative processes in soft tissue using magnetic resonance imaging (MRI) US 20120197105 A1

 For an application of mrQ, see: